 I am an EU citizen but my husband is not, will he need a visa to spend time in Italy?

-We are Americans approaching retirement – will our US pensions be taxed in Italy?
+We are Americans wishing to someday retire to Italy – will our US pensions be taxed there?

-We have heard that if we stay in Italy we have to pay tax on our foreign earnings – is this true?
+I have heard that if I retire to Italy I have to pay tax on my foreign earnings or income – is this true?

-We have heard horror stories of people being ripped off by tradesman and builders, how can we avoid this happening to us?
+There are plenty of horror stories online about people being ripped off by tradesman and builders, how can we avoid this happening to us?

 This is the reason that we decided to bring serious house-hunters to Italy, to see what’s available on the property market, and to meet the experts themselves.
 Good old fashioned, face to face advice, tailored to each person.